Kelly Rowland: 1997–2001: Destiny's Child

-Along with their commercial successes, the group became entangled in much-publicized turmoil involving the filing of a lawsuit by Luckett and Roberson for breach of contract.
-The issue was heightened after Michelle Williams and Farrah Franklin appeared in the video of "Say My Name", implying that Luckett and Roberson had already been replaced.
-Fans soon learned Luckett and Roberson were dismissed from the group.
-Franklin would eventually quit the group after five months, as evidenced by her absences during promotional appearances and concerts.
-She attributed her departure to negative vibes in the group.
+Along with their commercial successes, the group became entangled in much-publicized turmoil involving the filing of a lawsuit by group members Luckett and Roberson for breach of contract.
+Michelle Williams and Farrah Franklin appeared in the video of "Say My Name", and Luckett and Roberson were dismissed from the group.
+Franklin would eventually quit the group after five months.
 After settling on their final lineup, the trio released "Independent Women Part I", which appeared on the soundtrack to the 2000 film, Charlie's Angels.
 It became their best-charting single, topping the Billboard Hot 100 for eleven consecutive weeks.
-The success cemented the new lineup and skyrocketed them to fame.
 That same year, Luckett and Roberson withdrew their case against their now-former bandmates, while maintaining the suit against Mathew, which ended in both sides agreeing to stop public disparaging.

 Later that year, while Destiny's Child was completing their third album Survivor, Rowland appeared on the remix of Avant's single "Separated".
 Survivor, which channeled the turmoil the band underwent, spawned its lead single of the same name, which was a response to the experience.
 The song went on to win a Grammy Award for Best R&B Performance by a Duo or Group with Vocals.
 The themes of "Survivor", however, caused Luckett and Roberson to refile their lawsuit; the proceedings were eventually settled in June 2002.
-Meanwhile, the album was released in May 2001, debuting at number one on the US Billboard 200 with first-week sales of 663,000 copies sold.
-To date, Survivor has sold over twelve million copies worldwide, over forty percent of which were sold in the US alone.
+The album was released in May 2001, debuting at number one on the US Billboard 200 with first-week sales of 663,000 copies sold.
+Survivor has sold over twelve million copies worldwide, over forty percent of which were sold in the US alone.
 The album also spawned the number-one hit "Bootylicious" on which Rowland sang lead vocals.
-Before releasing their remix album This Is the Remix in 2002, the group announced their temporary break-up to pursue solo projects.
+Before releasing their remix album This Is the Remix in 2002, the group announced a temporary hiatus to pursue solo projects.